Rafael-Miceli/rafael-miceli.github.com/_posts/core-samples/2011-12-29-jekyll-introduction.md

 ---
+comments: true
 layout: post
 category : lessons
-title: "Introducao ao jekyll"
+title: "Introducao ao jekyll we'll"
-summary: "Introducao ao jekyll"
+summary: "This Jekyll introduction will outline specifically what Jekyll is and why you would want to use it.
+Directly following the intro we'll learn exactly how Jekyll does what it does."
 date: 2013-11-20 10:50:00
 date_str: "25 nov 2013"
 tags : [intro, beginner, jekyll, tutorial]